gnufied/quickfm/README.md

 Dist-files will be install into /usr/share/quickfm

-NOTICE: Icons by kde-breeze.
+NOTICE: Icons by kde-breeze(LGPL).
 Breeze team holds its rights.